w3c/wpub/explainers/wpub-explainer.md

 ## Modularity

-The Group is working toward a WP model that is very slim, focusing almost exclusively on the metadata aspects of a publication.
+The Group is working toward a model that is very slim, focusing almost exclusively on the metadata aspects of a publication.
 All information about affordances and behaviors will move to the [WP Use Cases and Requirements Documents](https://w3c.github.io/dpub-pwp-ucr/).
 Detailed information about specific types of publications will go into stand-alone modules as business needs arise.
 The first module will be audiobooks (see the [separate explainer](./audio-explainer.md)).
 Future modules might include comics/manga/bandes dessinées and scholarly publishing.

 ## Design choices

-The design of Publication Manifests has caused perhaps the greatest amount of discussion within the group, and centers around three key areas:
+The design of publication manifests has caused perhaps the greatest amount of discussion within the group, and centers around three key areas:

 1. how best to identify the "bounds" of the publication;
 2. how best to define the ordering of the primary resources; and